Interstate 526: Interstate 526 Business

 Interstate 526 Business (I-526 Bus.), per the South Carolina Department of Transportation South Carolina Highway 526 Spur, is a 1.57 mi four-lane boulevard-grade business spur of I-526 along Chuck Dawley Boulevard between Johnnie Dodds Boulevard (US 17) and Ben Sawyer Boulevard (SC 703).
+Its one of the two business spurs that is well signed in state along with I-20 Bus. in Florence.
+Its also entirely concurrent with the SC Nature Route.

 I-526 Bus. is not part of the National Highway System.